nguyennhatthongdev/nguyennhatthongdev/README.md

 > OVERVIEW

 - **Full name**: Nguyen Nhat Thong
-- **Date of Birth**: 06/12/2000 [Optional]
+- **Date of Birth**: 06/12/2000
 - **Gender**: Male
 - **Email**: nguyennhatthongdev@gmail.com
 - **Availability**: 30 days required upon confirmation of offer

 > CAREER OBJECTIVE

-I want to work for a US company at management level with a super high salary.
-I want to set-up my own company in next 50 years.
+As a frontend developer, I am determined to create a product that can generate  profit within the next 3 years.
+Additionally, I do my best to improve my skills and expand my knowledge, with the ultimate aim of becoming a full-stack developer within the next 5 years.

 > SKILLS

 Programming & Languages: